-- 10. Google is a very large group of companies, with considerable resources and an extensive legal department.
-The defendants' domicile in Ireland is not relevant, as they target the German market from there. - 11.
-Google has specifically prepared and organized itself for patent infringement proceedings before national European courts in particular in Germany and for handling proceedings in German before the UPC courts, by appointing a native German-speaking in-house lawyer responsible for coordinating such proceedings. - 12.
+- 10. Apple is a very large group of companies, with considerable resources and an extensive legal department.
+The majority of the defendants are not domiciled in an English-speaking country.
+Two of the five Apple group companies who are parties in the case are domiciled in Germany. - 11.
+Apple has specifically prepared and organized itself for patent infringement proceedings before national European courts in particular in Germany and for handling proceedings in German before the UPC courts, by appointing a native German-speaking in-house lawyer responsible for coordinating such proceedings. - 12.
 Ona on the other hand is a medium-sized start-up founded in 2023 with only a few employees.
 Only one person within Ona is involved in the proceedings and he is proficient in German.
 All Statements are drafted in German and they are not translated for internal coordination. - 13.
 The parties are involved in parallel proceedings before the Regional Court of Munich which are conducted in German.
 Although the patents are different, the field of technology is the same.
 It would require less effort if both proceedings were conducted in the same language. - 14.
-Taking into account the significant size and resources of the Google group of companies and its preparation for German language proceedings, the use of the German language cannot be deemed unfair to Google.
-The number of procedural applications Google has lodged in German demonstrates that it is well-equipped to litigate in German.
+Taking into account the significant size and resources of the Apple group of companies and its preparation for German language proceedings, the use of the German language cannot be deemed unfair to Apple.
+The number of procedural applications Apple has lodged in German demonstrates that it is well-equipped to litigate in German.
 Ona, as a medium-sized start-up, would be disproportionately disadvantaged if the language were changed to English.
-This is particularly the case as Ona is already in the process of preparing its Statement of reply.

-- 15. The claimant has the right to choose the language of proceedings.
+This is particularly the case as Ona is already in the process of preparing its Statement of reply. - 15.
+The claimant has the right to choose the language of proceedings.
 A change of language should be an exception.
 The language of the patent cannot be binding on Ona, as it did not choose that language but merely acquired the patent after grant.
 If the language of proceedings were the language of the patent as a rule, it would undermine the claimant's right to choose the language of proceedings. - 16.
 The right to choose the language of proceedings also includes the option to choose the language spoken by the majority of the judges at the Local Division seized.